-A contract is An agreement between two or more competent parties in which an offer is made and accepted, and each party benefits.
-Agreements can either be formal or informal, written, oral, or implied for example, by long term business relationship.
-Examples of contracts include leases, promissory notes, rental agreement etc. There are four necessary components to make a contractual agreement; an offer, acceptance of the offer, the intention to enter into a legally binding agreement, and consideration.
+A contract is An agreement between two or more competent parties in which an offer is made and accepted and each party benefits.
+Agreements can either be formal or informal, written, oral, or implied for example, by a long-term business relationship.
+Examples of contracts include leases, promissory notes, rental agreements, etc. There are four necessary components to make a contractual agreement; an offer, acceptance of the offer, the intention to enter into a legally binding agreement, and consideration.

-The next step in the formation of a contract is acceptance.
-Acceptance may be communicated, orally, in writing, or inferred by conduct (for example, from a hand shake).
-It is important to note that a counter offer is not acceptance.
-A counter offer is an offer made in response to a previous offer by the other party.
-Making a counter offer normally automatically rejects the first offer, and needs acceptance under the terms of the counter offer.
-For example John offers to sell Pat his car for $600, and Pat makes John a counter offer of $500.
+The next step in the formation of a contract is accepted.
+Acceptance may be communicated, orally, in writing, or inferred by conduct (for example, from a handshake).
+It is important to note that a counteroffer is not acceptance.
+A counteroffer is an offer made in response to a previous offer by the other party.
+Making a counteroffer normally automatically rejects the first offer, and needs acceptance under the terms of the counteroffer.
+For example, John offers to sell Pat his car for $600, and Pat makes John a counteroffer of $500.
 The original offer is no longer valid, and John can now accept the offer made by Pat or not.

 A contract will not be considered valid in the eyes of the law if one of these elements is omitted, therefore each element is a vital part of forming a contract.